 The JavaMail API will probably add two new content classes: MultiPartEncrypted and MultiPartSigned.
 They subclass the MultiPart class and handle the MIME types multipart/encrypted and multipart/signed.
-There are many possible "protocols" which specify how the message has been encrypted and/or signed.
+There are many possible "protocols" that specify how a message has been encrypted and/or signed.
 The MPE/MPS classes will find all the installed protocols.
-The ContentType's protocol parameter determines which the protocol class to use.
-There needs to be a standard registration of protocol objects, or a way to search for valid packages and instantiate a particular class.
-The MultiPart classes will hand off the control information, other parameters, and the data to be manipulated (either the signed/encrypted block) through some defined Protocol interface.
+The ContentType's protocol parameter determines which protocol class to use.
+There needs to be a standard registration of protocol objects or a way to search for valid packages and instantiate a particular class.
+The MultiPart classes will hand off the control information, other parameters, and the data to be manipulated (either the signed or encrypted block) through